 A Fellow Creative

-Trance Blackman is a multi-faceted singer, songwriter and producer.
-He loves photography, and has worked creatively (actor, camera, editor, sound design, scoring, even set construction) in film/video/media production.
+Trance Blackman is a multi-faceted singer, songwriter, composer, and producer.
+He loves photography, and works in film/TV and media production as an actor, editor, writer, and producer — but has worn other hats such as camera, sound design, scoring, art department, and set construction.
 He also enjoys occasional jaunts into theater, and performs as a voiceover artist.

 He speaks his mind through his thought-provoking, observational, and often very personal journal entries, which are interspersed with poetry, and of course, his music.
-Trance’s contemplative approach explores and synthesizes ideas of philosophy, spirituality and the esoteric, mindfulness and self-awareness to further both personal and collective growth and transformation.
+Trance’s contemplative perspective explores and synthesizes elements of philosophy, psychology, spirituality, the esoteric, and mindfulness — with an aim to contribute to and inspire personal, and collective enlightenment and transformation.

-Courage, curiosity, authenticity and vulnerability… cornerstones of a life well explored, deeply engaged, and felt with all of who and what we are.
+Courage, curiosity, authenticity and vulnerability… cornerstones of a life well lived, deeply engaged, and felt with all of who and what we are.

 ~ ~ ~

-At around three years of age, his father got him started on a Farfisa organ — a classic dual-keyboard instrument, which featured bass pedals that Trance wouldn’t be able to reach until he was several years older.
-Throughout his formative years, tb focused primarily on keyboard instruments and drums, eventually finding his singing voice as a teenager.
-He then added guitars into the repertoire, favoring the nylon string guitar, and later falling in love with a five-string bass he’d acquired on a trip to Wales.
+At around three years of age, his father got him started on a two-tiered Farfisa organ, which featured bass pedals that Trance wouldn’t be able to reach until he was several years older.
+Throughout his formative years, TB focused primarily on keyboard instruments and drums, eventually finding his singing voice as a teenager.
+He then taught himself to play guitars, favoring a nylon-stringed Fender classical, and later fell in love with a five-string bass he’d acquired on a trip to Wales.

 By his mid-teens, Trance had begun composition of original songs and arrangements.
 His first released album was Runaway, which he followed up with Runaway Revisited, a compilation of his own remixed versions of the original songs.
 His latest release, and 10th self-produced album, is Fleshwound.

 Trance strives to create strong, meaningful music.
-He regularly has several album projects in development and production, exploring as fully as he can his genre-blending methods and creative madness.
+He regularly has several album projects in development and production, exploring as fully as he can his genre-blending methods and creative ingenuity.

 Music is life.